project-akri/akri-docs/docs/community/contributing.md

 For more details and the exact DCO text, you can visit [Developer Certificate of Origin](developercertificate.org).

 ## Adopters
 If you are leveraging Akri for your solution, we highly encourage you to add your organization or project information to our [adopter list](https://github.com/project-akri/akri/blob/main/ADOPTERS.md).
 Please submit a pull request against the [ADOPTERS.md in the Akri GitHub](https://github.com/project-akri/akri/blob/main/ADOPTERS.md).
-Your feedback is highly appreciated and would help us to justify the future investment in this project.
+Your participation helps us prioritize feature development in the project.

 ## Code of Conduct